 How to Make It

-There is nothing better than a freshly made warm soup on a cold winters’ night, especially when it’s this fresh tomato soup!
-This soup only takes a couple of minutes to make and for the most part can be left unattended.
+Turkish tomato soup only takes a couple of minutes to make and for the most part can be left unattended.
 It's buttery, creamy, rich, and smoky; everything a homemade tomato soup needs to be!

 First, make a roux.
 Start by melting the butter in a large pot over medium-low heat.
 Once the butter has melted, add the flour and immediately start mixing until a paste forms.
 Cook it for about 1 minute, stirring well so the butter browns a bit while cooking the flour.